Phredreeke/hugotroll-dreamm/README.md

 |Hugo|Hugo XL|Draisine, Forest, Mountain, Airplane, Log riding, Skateboard, Diving|
 |Hugo 2|-|Minecart, Climbing Wall, Ice Cavern, Moor, Sledding, Snowboard|

-These have upgraded visuals over their original releases.
-Notably, in the arcade mode the player have to play through all scenarios to finish the game
+These have upgraded visuals and sometimes gameplay over their original releases.
+Notably, in the arcade mode the player has to play through all scenarios to finish the game

 # Compilations